 BOOKS BY DANILA BOTHA

-(Guernica Editions, March 2024)
+(Guernica Editions, April 2024)

 Things that Cause Inappropriate Happiness is Danila Botha’s third collection of short fiction.
 In these brilliant stories she observes with her signature vulnerability and humour what it’s like to struggle to find your place in the world.
 From the bullied twelve-year-old (Born, Not Made) to the musician saved from sleeping in doorways (Blasting Molly Rockets), from the sculptor who builds a golem and fulfills her Holocaust survivor grandmother’s wish to protect her sister (Able to Pass) to a student who overdoses on opiates and meets an adult Anne Frank (Like An Alligator Eyeing a Small Fish), these stories pulse with Botha’s signature empathy and originality.
 Botha also addresses what it means to be Jewish, from characters who rethink their identity (Soulmates) to those who hold on at all costs (Dark and Lilac Fairies).
 As in her previous collection, the Trillium and Vine nominated For all the Men (and Some of the Women) I’ve Known, Things that Cause Inappropriate Happiness will make you laugh and cry, but above all it will make you feel less alone.

 "We humans: what an endless braid of tender, joyful, painful, loving emotional pas de deux we live.
 In these stories, Danila Botha examines the complex knotting and unknotting of these contemporary relationships with vivid insight, deep compassion, and unflinching incision.
-They are virtuoso variations about what makes us human, what makes us—and our stories—irresistible, moving and compelling.
+They are virtuoso variations about what makes us human, what makes us—and our stories—irresistible, moving and compelling. "

 Gary Barwin, award winning author of Yiddish for Pirates and Nothing the Same, Everything Haunted